OCHA-DAP/ds-rosea-thresholds/README.md

 # ds-rosea-thresholds
 Country-based support for slow onset and sudden onset shocks.
-Here [here](https://docs.google.com/document/d/1Wv9JIuk6V0tafRB9FLuB6jcy_EwBU7_iXYqQuOAJeBI/edit?tab=t.0#heading=h.ieffsjdjd8lt) for a description of the data processing methodology used to classify countries into various risk levels.
+Here [here](https://docs.google.com/document/d/1Wv9JIuk6V0tafRB9FLuB6jcy_EwBU7_iXYqQuOAJeBI/edit?tab=t.0#heading=h.ieffsjdjd8lt) for a description of the data processing methodology used to classify countries into various risk levels (slow onset).

 Runs daily monitoring and sends emails in the event of a change in risk level for a given country.

+[This marimo notebook](https://rosea-monitoring-slow-onset-fqejb9gkb8d7ecc3.eastus2-01.azurewebsites.net/) shows the latest updates for slow onset shocks.

 ## Setup